Mike Woodson: Indiana University playing career

 Woodson elected to play college basketball for Bob Knight and the Indiana University Hoosiers.
-During one recruiting visit by Knight where Woodson's high school coach, his mother, and his pastor were all present, Knight got into a heated exchange because Woodson's high school coach was not convinced Woodson would fit into Indiana's system.
+During one recruiting visit, Knight got into a heated exchange because Woodson's high school coach was not convinced Indiana would be the best fit for Woodson.
 However, according to Woodson, "I wanted to go somewhere where I could play, and where I knew I could get a great education, and my family didn't have to travel far to see me.
 So it was perfect.
 And I thought I was playing for the best coach in the country at that time."

 In Woodson's freshman year, the 1976–77 season, the Hoosiers were coming off a 32–0 undefeated season.
 Reflecting on that year, Woodson remarked, "My freshman year I only weighed a buck-85 playing small forward, and I could never keep anybody off the boards, and Coach told me early on, I kept missing block outs, and Coach was like 'Dammit, you miss one more block out and you're gonna run them stairs until I get tired.'
 And sure enough I missed a block out.
 And there I go, I ran all the way to the top, and walk all the way down.
 And this was going on for about an hour and I was like 'did I come to IU for this?'
 So he (Knight) hollers up and says 'Well, I guess I've got to put up with your ass for another three years.
 Get on down here.'"
 In Woodson's sophomore year, the 1977–78 season, the Hoosiers finished the regular season with an overall record of 21–8 and a conference record of 12–6, finishing 2nd in the Big Ten Conference and advancing to the Sweet Sixteen in the 1978 NCAA Tournament.

 In Woodson's junior year, the 1978–79 season, he served as captain of the Hoosier team.
 During the final game that season, against Illinois, word leaked out that Big Ten coaches had left Woodson off their all-conference first team, despite averaging 21 points and 5.7 rebounds while shooting 50 percent from the field.
 Woodson proceeded to lead Indiana to victory and score a career high 48 points (including 29 at the half).
 At the post-game press conference, Coach Knight criticized the media voters.
 "He just erupted," Woodson recalled.
 "He was like 'how the hell can this guy not be on first team All-Big Ten,' and then the next day they put me on first team All-Big Ten."
 The Hoosiers went on to win the 1979 NIT Tournament.